BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinear/instructions.md

 #### Question 4

-REMEMBER: For the last 2 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000
+REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000

-With these points `(7,9), (13, 21), (3, 1)` we *expect* that the slope will be 2.
+With these points `(7, 9), (13, 21), (3, 1)` we *expect* that the slope will be 2.

 What is the minimum amount of repetitions needed to get the correct slope from the algorithm?

 #### Question 5

-REMEMBER: For the last 2 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000
+REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000

 With these points `(-1, 10), (1, 2), (3, -6), (5, -14)` we *expect* that the slope will be -4.

 What is the minimum amount of repetitions needed to get the correct slope from the algorithm?

+#### Question 6

+REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000